-Last Updated on March 27, 2026
+Last Updated on April 21, 2026

+While financial services companies need to migrate data from time to time, they cannot afford any of the negative outcomes usually associated with such projects.
 That’s because a failed data migration project can result in service disruptions, loss of customer trust, and, in some cases, heavy fines from regulatory bodies.

 To avoid these outcomes, IT leaders must tackle challenges such as data integrity issues, legacy systems, and post-migration performance problems.
 Strategic planning, advanced tools, and skilled resources are essential to navigating these challenges and preventing significant financial and operational consequences.
+Over 80% of data migration projects run over time or budget, often due to the complexity of migrations and risks such as data loss and security breaches.

 - Large volumes of sensitive customer and transaction data